 There were several instances of persons detained for their political views.
-Throughout the year the government arrested approximately two dozen individuals on charges such as insulting the emir, insulting leaders of neighboring countries, or insulting the judiciary.
-Most of those arrested were citizens protesting the Saudiled coalition's military action in Yemen or criticizing the emir.
-Others were bidoons advocating for human rights or opposition political figures alleging government corruption.
+Throughout the year the government arrested several individuals on charges such as insulting the emir, insulting leaders of neighboring countries, or insulting the judiciary.
 While authorities arrested and released some individuals after a few days, they held others for weeks or months pending trial.
+During the year sentences for insulting or speaking out against the emir or other leaders on social media ranged from a few months in prison to up to 10 years.